sensu/sensu-docs/content/sensu-go/6.1/operations/maintain-sensu/troubleshoot.md

 ### Restore a cluster with an oversized database

 The etcd default maximum database size is 2 GB.
-If you suspect your etcd database has exceeded the maximum size, run this command to confirm cluster size:
+If you suspect your etcd database exceeds the maximum size, run this command to confirm cluster size:

 {{< code shell >}}
 # get current status with database size